Techanzo/react-layouts/README.md

 ## Installation

-Install the packag in your directory with
+Install the package in your directory with

 Npm
 ```bash